Strike lowers curtain on debut night of French Avignon festival

-PARIS (Reuters) - The show will not go on at the Avignon Festival on Friday, as theater workers voted for a one-day strike that hits the prestigious arts festival’s opening night in a dispute over unemployment benefits.
+PARIS, July 4 (Reuters) - The show will not go on at the Avignon Festival on Friday, as theatre workers voted for a one-day strike that hits the prestigious arts festival’s opening night in a dispute over unemployment benefits.

 The industrial action, one of several in recent months, is another headache for France which has to curb benefits spending to reach EU-imposed deficit reduction targets and implement a raft of economic reforms.